wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/testing.md

 1. Upload an actor that utilizes this provider to the local OCI registry (`wash reg push`), or simply load a signed actor file.
 An example of doing this can be found in the [run the actor](../../create-actor/run/#launch-the-actor) section.

-1. Use `ctl link` inside the `wash up` REPL to establish a link (no values necessary) between the actor and the provider.
+1. Use `wash ctl link` from the CLI or use the dashboard web UI to establish a link (no values necessary) between the actor and the provider.
 Note that even if you don't supply configuration values, an actor must be linked to a provider (and have sufficient claims) before it can communicate with it.

-1. Use `ctl call` to fabricate a JSON payload that matches whatever inbound request your actor uses to trigger the payment provider.
+1. Use `wash call` or the dashboard UI to fabricate a JSON payload that matches whatever inbound request your actor uses to trigger the payment provider.
 In the previous section we used `CheckoutRequest` that might have a JSON body as follows:

     ```json
     {